 He choked on his beer.
 “Excuse me?”

 “That obvious?”
-His fork sliced through what looked like the perfect piece of pie.
+His fork sliced through what looked like the perfect piece of the pie.

 “Hardly.”
-He said watching me lick the whip cream from my fingertip.
+He said, watching me lick the whipped cream from my fingertip.
 “You ready to head back to your ship?”

 I was thankful that I brought my riding jacket with me.
-The crew all called me the ice queen after Jaspers saw my arms covered in goose bumps during the melting heat.
-But the jacket wasn’t for the cold, it was to protect me from the razor sharp saw palmettos that the four wheeler was cutting through.
+The crew called me the ice queen after Jaspers saw my arms covered in goosebumps during the melting heat.
+But the jacket wasn’t for the cold.
+It was to protect me from the razor-sharp saw palmettos that the four-wheeler was cutting through.

 “Which one is yours?”
 He eyed a few of the large ones.